 Types of Primary Care Providers

-- Pediatricians: Specialize in the care of infants, children, and adolescents, diagnosing and treating childhood illnesses and developmental issues.
+- Pediatricians (MD or DO) – Specialize in the medical care of infants, children, and adolescents.

-In addition to physicians, nurse practitioners and physician assistants are also primary care providers.
-They work under the supervision of physicians to diagnose, treat, and manage various health conditions.
+Each type of PCP plays a crucial role in maintaining health, managing chronic conditions, and guiding patients through the healthcare system.
+In addition to physicians, nurse practitioners and physician assistants are considered PCPs and work under the supervision of physicians to diagnose, treat, and manage various health conditions.

 Primary care providers (PCP) have lower revenue per encounter than specialists making it even more important to have efficient coding, billing, and collection operations.
 PCPs need to recover every dollar earned in a timely manner to maintain timely cash flow for general operations.